eloualiche/entrydatar/README.md

 ### Available data

 #### Quarterly Census of Employment and Wages (QCEW)

+**The zip file are broken at the moment: download routines are broken for QCEW at the moment**

 See the [BLS website](http://www.bls.gov/cew/home.htm) for more information.

 Establishment level entry data.